Soft economy may hurt utilitiesÂ’ bonds

 U.S. power utilities' bonds could come under pressure as companies invest more in cleaner energy to meet new environmental rules just when the economy is faltering, analysts warn.

-Cash-strapped consumers mean utilities will recoup less of their investment in new power plants, leaving some companies struggling to repay debt and detracting from their credit quality, analysts warn.
+Cash-strapped consumers mean utilities will recoup less of their investment in new power plants, leaving some companies struggling to repay debt and detracting from their credit quality, with ratings at risk for some issuers, analysts warn.

-Bond investors traditionally view utilities as a safe bet for steady income because many act as monopolies and have local businesses and households in a vise.
+Bond investors traditionally view utilities as a safe bet for steady income, even as a tough year ahead looms for the sector, because many act as monopolies and have local businesses and households in a vise.

 Yet in their broad scramble for yield, investors may have overlooked the emerging risks to some electrical utilities' balance sheets, fund managers say.